 - What You Can Do With It

-This LiveView video course focuses on two main things: super clear explanations and lots of practical examples.
+This LiveView video course focuses on two main things: super clear explanations and practical examples built from scratch.
 Then you'll know for sure if it's right for you and, if so, how to use it in your application.

-You'll find out how LiveView works under the hood, what's on the wire, and have a solid understanding of the programming model.
+You'll learn how LiveView works under the hood, what's on the wire, and have a solid understanding of the programming model.
 Nothing is left behind the scenes as “magic.”

 The real-life examples explore how LiveView solves all sorts of common UI challenges.
 By seeing LiveView used in many diverse situations, you'll quickly build up a strong intuition for when and how to use it.

 For Phoenix developers who want to improve their apps (and their lives!), there isn't a tool more important right now than LiveView!

 “This course is fantastic!
 It has helped me understand LiveView so much better.
 I love how you not only show us how to do the LiveView stuff but also explain the mechanisms behind it”Julien Crevits

 New to LiveView?